pedro-r-dias/robout/resources/README.tpl.md

 ![Violin plots of scaled test data](./resources/fig1.png)

-After the robout scaling (without standardization) the same sample and the violin plots look as follows:
+After the Robout scaling (without standardization) the same sample and the violin plots look as follows:

 table2.table